thingsboard/thingsboard.github.io/docs/user-guide/provision-devices.md

 ## Use Case description

 As a Tenant, I would like to easily provision my devices in the system.
-After the provision is finished, the device would receive the TB credentials to use them for the data upload.
+After the provision request succeeded, the device would receive the TB credentials to use them for the data upload.

 ## Provision Profile